GeomarPerales/epwgen/README.md

 # epwgen: extraction weather data from PISCO daily files and sun data daily generation for WGEN model.

-The goal of epwgen package is to extraction weather data from PISCO (SENAMHI, Peru) daily files and sun data daily generation for WGEN model.
+The goal of epwgen package is to extraction weather data from PISCO (SENAMHI, Peru) daily files, monthly average values from precipitation, minimum and maximum temperature and sun data daily generation for WGEN model.

 ## Installation